-Before writing this post, I am assuming that you know the basics of junit.
-If you do not have the basic knowledge, first read this link.
-Further, in this post, I will write the best practices you must consider before writing your test cases.
+I am assuming that you know the basics of JUnit.
+If you do not have the basic knowledge, first read JUnit 5 tutorials.
+Now we will go through the junit best practices you must consider before writing your test cases.

 In programming, “Unit testing is a method by which individual units of source code are tested to determine if they are fit for use.”
 Now, this unit of source code can very on different scenarios.

 For example: in procedural programming a unit could be an entire module but is more commonly an individual function or procedure.
 In object-oriented programming a unit is often an entire interface, such as a class, but could be an individual method.
 Intuitively, one should view a unit as the smallest testable part of an application.

 Well, it’s important to understand the motive behind unit testing.
 Unit tests are not an effective way to find bugs or detect regressions.
 Unit tests, by definition, examine each unit of your code separately.
 But when your application is run for real, all those units have to work together, and the whole is more complex and subtle than the sum of its independently-tested parts.
 Proving that components X and Y both work independently doesn’t prove that they’re compatible with one another or configured correctly.